redhat-openinfra-lab/openinfra-docs/docs/How To/Certificates.md

 You will be prompted for the pass phrase to the openinfraCA.key.

-> NOTE: The pass phrase is in the Cloud Infra Lab spreadsheet.
+> NOTE: The pass phrase for the CA private key is stored in Bitwarden in entry named "OpenInfraLab CA Pass Phrase".

 All output files will start with the FQDN.
 Example: